Numerix-DSP/siglib/README.md

 All of the source is included in the 'src' folder, which includes batch files, shell scripts and makefiles for the different supported architectures.

+### Digital Filter Design

+SigLib includes the full source code for Digital Filter Plus however this is now over 25 years old so is no longer supported.

+Newer functionality is provided in the pyFilter Python packages provided with this library.

 ## Documentation

 Documentation is available in the folder 'docs', in particular: